Xiaoping-Li/TypeScript-Basics/README.md

 ```
 **Notes:**
   * `Member visibility`: `public(default), private, protected`
+  * The use of `public` on arguments to the constructor is a shorthand that allows us to automatically create properties with that name.
   * `private` works for both variables and methods.
   * `protected`: could not see outside of the class